scylladb/scylladb/docs/using-scylla/integrations/integration-datadog.rst

 Integrate Scylla with DataDog
 ==============================

 Datadog is a popular SaaS monitoring service.
-The default :doc:`Monitoring Stack </operating-scylla/monitoring/index>` for Scylla is based on Prometheus and Grafana.
+The default `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_ for Scylla is based on Prometheus and Grafana.
 You can export metrics from this stack and into DataDog, using it to monitor Scylla.

 The way to do so is running a DataDog Agent to pull metrics from Prometheus and push it to DataDog as follows: